Vict0rK/PillBuddy/README.md

   - Terminates face recognition once the box is closed again

 ### Facial Recognition
+- The facial recognition module performs real-time facial recognition using a Raspberry Pi and a camera to identify authorized or unknown indivuduals.
+It integrates with MQTT to send alerts when an unknown person is detected.
+- We are using the face_recognition library from python to detect and match faces, and OpenCV to capture and annotate frames from the camera.
+- Known face encodings are loaded from a pickle file and compared with detected faces in each frame.
+- If an authorized face is recognized, no alerts will be triggered and the user can proceed with using the medication box normally.
+- If an unknown face is detected, a buzzer alert is triggered, and a snapshot is taken and sent to the web server, triggering an additional SMS notification.
+- The image is encoded in base64 and sent as a JSON payload to an MQTT topic to notify the server.

 ### Buzzer
 - This implementation uses a passive buzzer to alert patients when it is time to take their medication or when an unauthorised user is taking the medication.